ChimeHQ/ContainedDocument/README.md

 # ContainedDocument

 ContainedDocument allows you to nest `NSDocument` instances inside of abstract containers.
-These can be anything you need, including other NSDocument instances.
+These can be anything you need, including other `NSDocument` instances.
 This turns out to be a very tricky thing to do, and requires careful management of an `NSDocumentController` to make it possible.

+Supporting the full range of `NSDocument` operations and interactions is challenging.
+I was able to pull off many of them, but the coordination still requires subclassing both `NSDocument` and `NSDocumentController`.

 ## Integration